jonatanaspesaitis/jonatanaspesaitis.github.io/_posts/2026-05-12-step-4-zuck-around-n-find-out.md

 still a lottery.
 Rage content runs rampant, and neuroticism is promoted so much that advertisers have fled the platform.
 So what does Elon do?
-He tells everyone he wants to turn X into an “everything app” — payments, video calls, job listings, dating, shopping, a WeChat for the West, and, of course, Grok AI.
-The guy openly talks about creating a new financial system on X, one you’ll never need to leave.
+He tells everyone he wants to turn X into an “everything app” — payments, video calls, job listings, dating, shopping, "a WeChat for the West", and, of course, GrokAI.

 ## Why do they do this?